Uber Tightens Bug Bounty Extortion Policies Following 2016 Data Breach - Slashdot

 Uber apparently has no security force in-house.

+Pleased that they are offering so much more than the market rate for vulnerabilities.

-It's like they want to discorage bug reports (Score:3)
+It's like they want to discorage bug reports (Score:3, Interesting)

 They're going "Microsoft."